mit-ll-ai-technology/maite/docs/source/explanation/maite_vision.rst

 The Problem
 ===========

-The landscape of open source AI test and evaluation (T&E) tools is expansive and constantly growing -- not only in terms of the variety of components available (models, datasets, augmentations, and metrics), but also in terms of library authors, frameworks (e.g., PyTorch, Tensorflow, JAX), modalities (e.g., images, sound, text, internet traffic), AI tasks (e.g., image classification, object detection, text classification), and applications (e.g., cat identification, network activity classification, facial recognition).
+The landscape of open source AI test and evaluation (T&E) tools is expansive and constantly growing -- not only in terms of the variety of components available (models, datasets, augmentations, and metrics), but also in terms of library authors, frameworks (e.g., PyTorch, Tensorflow, JAX), modalities (e.g., images, sound, text, internet traffic), AI problems (e.g., image classification, object detection, text classification), and applications (e.g., cat identification, network activity classification, facial recognition).

 This highly dynamic ecosystem of T&E tools has tremendous potential, but the breadth of options available can easily become a liability that hinders or halts integration efforts.
 Separately-developed software tools that work on the same problem rarely work seamlessly together, creating a need for ad-hoc compatibility shims that can be time consuming, fragile, or poorly documented.